 We design a lot of heating and air conditioning systems at Energy Vanguard.
-Alexander Bell, who goes by Andy, is our design wizard, and I've been getting involved with the process again lately.
 When I talk to potential clients, a lot of them tell me their contractor wants to size their air conditioner using a rule of thumb.
 The rule is usually something like this: Install one ton of air conditioning capacity for every 500 (or 600) square feet of conditioned floor area.
 How far off are they?
-Let's take a look.
+Let’s take a look

 As I said, we’ve done a lot of HVAC designs, which always start with a load calculation.
 So we can look at the data.
 The graph below shows data for just a few we’ve done recently.
 Forty of them, to be exact.